Contact Us . well send you the answers as soon as possible .

 Is equipment provided?

-At East Dive we can provide you with all the necessary equipment.
-These include a mask, snorkel, fins, boots and a weight belt.
-Additionally, we have BCDs, regulators, wetsuits, drysuits and dive computers available to rent.
+At East Dive we can provide you with all the necessary equipment. we have a mask, snorkel, fins, boots and a weight belt, BCDs, regulators, wetsuits, drysuits and dive computers available to rent.

 If a friend / partner is a certified diver or non-diver, can they come on the same trip with me whilst I’m on the course?